MorganBat/MERN-fitness-hackathon/README.md

-# MERN-fitness-hackathon
+# fitr

 MERN app built to track workouts.
+Built by Morgan Batterham and Gary Ho.